zx80/flask-simple-auth/README.md

 There are three special values that can be passed to the `authorize` decorator:

  - `ANY` declares that no authentication is needed on that route.
- - `ALL` declares that all authenticated user can access this route.
+ - `ALL` declares that all authenticated user can access this route, without group checks.
  - `NONE` returns a *403* on all access.
 It can be used to close a route temporarily.
 This is the default.